dvnrlv/StatLab-Desktop-Application/README.md

+"StatLab" is a desktop application for students to conveniently apply and learn about statistical analysis in the context of Science Lab Reports.

-The product is a desktop application and consists of several components: a class of static methods representing statistical functions for statistical evaluation of user-uploaded data sets, a formula ‘parser’ which is used to evaluate user-inputted theoretical argument dependency expressions (inputted by the user), an interactive graphing tool for user data, which includes a Desmos Graphing Calculator API, an API for the user to automatically generate and save PDF files with the plotted charts and calculated statistical values, as well as a Lab Data Base portal to interact with a connected to a database and log / edit of all the
+The project consists of several components: a class of static methods representing statistical functions for statistical evaluation of user-uploaded data sets, a formula ‘parser’ which is used to evaluate user-inputted theoretical argument dependency expressions (inputted by the user), an interactive graphing tool for user data, which includes a Desmos Graphing Calculator API, an API for the user to automatically generate and save PDF files with the plotted charts and calculated statistical values, as well as a Lab Data Base portal to interact with a connected to a database and log / edit of all the